 Steps to importing

-If you want to import seed for sowing, you need to meet various biosecurity and phytosanitary requirements.
+If you want to import nursery stock, you need to meet various biosecurity and phytosanitary requirements.
 We've created a step-by-step process so you can see what's involved.

 Follow the steps

-To import seeds for sowing you need to know about:
+To import nursery stock successfully you need to know about:

-- the Seeds for sowing import health standard (IHS)
+- the import health standard (IHS) for your plant species

 - product prohibitions and restrictions